cylc/cylc-flow/doc/src/tutorial.rst

 User Interfaces
 ---------------

-You should have access to the cylc command line (CLI) and graphical (GUI) user interfaces once cylc has been installed as described in Section :ref:`InstallCylc`.
+You should have access to the cylc command line (CLI) user interface once cylc has been installed as described in Section :ref:`InstallCylc`.

 Command Line Interface (CLI)